mingdeyu/dgpsi-R/cran-comments.md

 ## R CMD check results

-- There were no ERRORs, WARNINGs and NOTEs on Local Test, GitHub Actions, and macOS builder.
+- There were no ERRORs, WARNINGs and NOTEs on Local Test and GitHub Actions.

 - There were no ERRORs, WARNINGs and 5 NOTEs on R-Hub: